 Michelle practices primarily in commercial law, involving all manner of commercial disputes, as well as equity and trusts, and family provision and probate.
 She also has extensive experience representing directors and corporations in regulatory enforcement matters.
 Michelle has been a barrister since 1998 and took silk in 2013.
 She has been involved for many years with the NSW Bar Association’s Bar Practice Course, where she presents on the art (and the slog) of cross examination.

-Linda Clarke, Barrister, Second Floor Wentworth Chambers and Orange Chambers
+Linda Clarke, Barrister, Orange Chambers

 Dung Lam, Principal, West Garbutt